carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 set these arguments before clicking "connect."
-From the terminal, you'll write something like `ssh userName@hostname`, where the argument is just like an email address: the "@" symbol is used to separate the personal ID from the address of the shared resource.
+From the terminal, you'll write something like `ssh userName@hostname`, where the argument is just like an email address: the "@" symbol is used to separate the personal ID from the address of the remote machine.

 When logging in to a laptop, tablet, or other personal device, a username, password, or pattern are normally required to prevent unauthorized access.
 In